Argonaemo/100-days-of-code/log.md

 **Today Progress**: FInishing the story component, having some trouble but i managed to fix it.

 **Thoughts** : Hope can finish this project on day 30 or maybe before.

+### Day 27: 11 March 2022

+**Today Progress**: FInishing the post and miniprofile ui.

+**Thoughts** : This tutorial really help a lot to understand many things even i'm never used the technology before, maybe gonna making the tailwind css to be also my primary choose for styling along with styled-components.